-- d.
-Evidence Submission.
+d) Evidence Submission

 At least ten (10) business days prior to the date scheduled for the Student Conduct Board hearing, the Complainant and the Accused Student must submit to the Chair of the Student Conduct Board the following information, if applicable.
-Requests for extensions to file information with the Student Conduct Board shall be submitted to the Chair. - i.
-All pertinent records and exhibits - ii.
-Written statements must be notarized (including Impact or Position Statements); - iii.
-A list of all witnesses, if any, who will be speaking on behalf of the Accused Student or Complainant: and - iv.
+Requests for extensions to file information with the Student Conduct Board shall be submitted to the Chair.

+- a.
+All pertinent records and exhibits; - b.
+Written statements must be notarized (including Impact or Position Statements); - c.
+A list of all witnesses, if any, who will be speaking on behalf of the Accused Student or Complainant; and - d.
 The name of the advisor, if any, who may be present in an advisory capacity at the hearing.
 See Part II.F.4. i below.

+e) Evidence Exchange

-- e.
-Evidence Exchange.
-At least five (5) business days prior to the hearing, the Chair will provide each party with the information, if any, submitted by the other party. - f.
-Separate or Joint Hearings.
+At least five (5) business days prior to the hearing, the Chair will provide each party with the information, if any, submitted by the other party.

+f) Separate or Joint Hearings

 A Student Conduct Board Hearing involving two or more Accused Students, may be conducted separately or jointly as determined by the Student Conduct Administrator.
 An accused student may request in writing to the Student Conduct Administrator a separate hearing up to three (3) business days after receiving the notice of hearing.
-The Student Conduct Board Administrator shall notify the student within three (3) business days the determination of the request. - g.
-Recordings.
-The University shall record, either digitally, through audiotape, or otherwise as deemed appropriate all Student Conduct Board hearings until such time that the Student
+The Student Conduct Board Administrator shall notify the student within three (3) business days the determination of the request.

-Conduct Board begins discussion and deliberation and prepares its' Findings and Recommendations.
+g) Recordings

+The University shall record all Student Conduct Board hearings.
+No recording will be made of the Board's discussion or deliberations.
 Deliberations shall not be recorded.
 The record is University property.
-Pursuant to the Family Educational Rights and Privacy Act of

-1974 (FERPA), as amended, the student will be allowed to review, but not to copy, the hearing record.
+Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, the student will be allowed to review, but not to copy, the hearing record.
 34 C.F.R. § 99.10 (2003).
 Neither the Complainant, the Accused Student nor any witnesses are permitted to make any independent record of the proceedings.